fwyr/website/content/self.md

 - [2021 – 2023] **Perse Coding Team Challenge**
     - Obtained Distinction.
 - [2023.06] **YDSP World of Science (Quantum Mechanics)**
     - Participated in a one-week course on quantum mechanics.
-Learnt about wave-particle duality, interferometry superconductors, spectroscopy, and quantum computing.
+Learnt about wave-particle duality, interferometry, superconductors, spectroscopy, and quantum computing.
 - [2023.05] **Singapore Mathematics Project Festival**
     - Presented a research paper titled "Winning at Wordle: A Novel Heuristic using Information Theory".
 Obtained Bronze Award.
 - [2023.03] **National Olympiad in Informatics**